adrianaleticya/TorProjectScraper-Outreachy2019-2020/README.md

 To overcome this problem a simple solution is running the application as many times as necessary to cover all the available pages.
 We only need to change the pages according to the execution.
 On the second time running, ```firstPage``` receives 61 and  ```finalPage``` receives 120.
 Always keeping the limit of 60 pages per run.

-## Understanding How The Crawler Collects Data
+## Understanding How The Scraper Collects Data

-This crawler was developed to organize and document all the posts published in the Tor Blog.
+This scraper was developed to organize and document all the posts published in the Tor Blog.
 To do that the Html of the blog was inspected, making it possible to obtain specific information from each article.
 Those pieces of information are timestamp, date posted, title, author, and tags.
 This structure was thought through to fit the organizational process that The Tor Project needed at the time.

 If you are intending to use it elsewhere it is necessary to understand which data is important to you and how to change the fetching selectors inside the code.